Local Interest Groups

 Loose Area History Society

-The Society meets regularly from October through to June, on the second Monday of each month in Loose Infant School Hall.
-The July meeting is usually an outing and the AGM is held in January.
+From January 2019, the Society will be meeting on the second Wednesday of each month, from October through to June, at the Loose Parish Pavilion.
+The July meeting is usually an outing and the AGM is held in February.
 Meetings start at 7.30pm.
+Entry fee is £4 per session.
+Non-members welcome.

 Loose Gardeners’ Society